 Thanks to new, private ownership, you can LEGALLY explore this maze of buildings, some dating back more than 100 years.

-In the meantime, please enjoy these photos of the abandoned Cresson State Prison and the accompanying history of the facility.
+Until you can get there yourself, please enjoy these photos of the abandoned Cresson State Prison and the accompanying history of the facility.

 Brief History of the Abandoned Cresson State Prison